25 Top-Rated Tourist Attractions in the World

 19. Forbidden City, China

-Like the Great Wall, the Forbidden City in Beijing is one of the top places to visit in China.
+Like the Great Wall, the Forbidden City, also known as the Imperial Palace, in Beijing is one of the top places to visit in China.
 The sprawling complex dates from the 14th and 15th centuries and is a spectacular example of historical China.

 20. Prague Castle, Czech Republic